On breadth-first constructions of scaling limits of random graphs and random unicellular maps: Proofs

 Now, if $\vt$ is the plane tree obtained from the depth-first exploration of $\vm\in\bM_{n, s}$ as above, then there exists a unique $\mvxi\in\dfac(\vt, s)$ such that $\cI(\vt, \mvxi)=\vm$.
 We set $\df(\vm)=(\vt,\mvxi)$.
 An illustration is given in Figure \ref{fig:3-4}.
 In this example, an edge is to be added between the two blue corners, and two edges are to be added between the yellow corners.
 Here, $i_3=i_5$, $i_4=i_6$, $k_1=k_2=k_3=k_6=1$, and $k_4=k_5=2$.

-\begin{rem} In the above depth-first exploration, we follow the contour of the map (similar to the contour exploration of a plane tree), and delete an edge if its addition creates a cycle.
+\begin{rem} In the above depth-first exploration, we follow the contour of the map (similar to the contour exploration of a plane tree), and delete any newly found edge if it completes a cycle in the map.
 If $\vt$ is the plane tree resulting from this exploration, then each deleted edge is of the form $(u, v)$, where $v$ is an ancestor of $u$ in $\vt$.

 There is a variant of the depth-first search where all the neighbors of the vertex being currently explored are immediately `discovered.'
 If $\vt_1$ is the plane tree resulting from this exploration algorithm, then the edges deleted that are not loops will be of the form $(u, v)$, where $v$ is a child of some (strict) ancestor of $u$ in $\vt_1$, and further, $v$ lies to the right of the ancestral line of $u$.
 To prove Theorem \ref{thm:bf=df-Hs} using this latter version of the depth-first search, we need some control over the number of vertices at distance $2$ from the ancestral line of a typical vertex in a uniform plane tree.
 This can be done, but it will make the proof a bit more complicated. \end{rem}